nishamuktewar/techtree/shioulin/mobileauthentication.md

 manipulated to provide information on [dwell time (length of time the finger stays on a virtual key) and flight time (time between presses)](http://dl.acm.org/citation.cfm?id=2933015).

+NOTE FROM KH: define "digital interrupts"

-The API also reports spatial features including touch size, pressure and position.
+The API also reports spatial features including touch size, pressure, and position.
 Touch size and pressure are normalized values and usually used without manipulation.
-On the other hand, position can be used raw or manipulated to provide information on speed, angle and distance.
+On the other hand, position can be used raw or manipulated to provide information on speed, angle, and distance.

 The phone's accelerometer and gyroscope provide yet more user-specific information.
 The accelerometer measures movement in three dimensions, while the